11 Top-Rated Tourist Attractions in Savannah

 Savannah is what many people might think of as the stereotypical southern city.
 Grand old mansions, green parks with fountains and huge moss draped trees, and cobbled streets along the waterfront all combine to provide a beguiling charms.
 The atmosphere is always relaxed, giving off the a feeling of a small southern town.

 Savannah lies on the Atlantic coast at the mouth of the Savannah River, directly on the border with South Carolina.
-Once the world's most important cotton port, it suffered a period of decline but is now once again a considerable port (mainly container ships and tankers), with oil refineries.
-Savannah was founded in 1733 by General James E. Oglethorpe in his newly created colony of Georgia - the first town in North America to be laid out on a regular plan.
+It was once the world's most important cotton port.
+Savannah was founded in 1733 by General James E. Oglethorpe in his newly created colony of Georgia.
+It was the first town in North America to be laid out on a regular plan.
 It developed into the leading port for the shipment of cotton and was thus a place of strategic importance in the Civil War.
 It was badly damaged during the war, but when it was taken by General Sherman's Union troops in December 1864 it was not set on fire but was preserved intact as a Christmas gift to President Lincoln.
-It has thus one of the largest historic districts in the United States, which with its green streets and shady squares carries visitors back to the great days of the south.
+As a result it has one of the largest historic districts in the United States, which with its green streets and shady squares carries visitors back to the great days of the south.

 Factors Walk runs from east to west above the river, with iron steps and bridges linking the old cotton warehouses on the river banks with the streets on a higher level.
 The most important building is the Cotton Exchange (1886), the centre of the cotton trade.